gannondigital/dungeon-crawler-prototype/readme.md

 ## Current State and Next Steps

 The engine is populated with a couple of passages and rooms.
 You can change direction and move through passages; there's a compass that points 'north' (your starting direction) to help you stay oriented.
 There's also a simple map view.
 You can encounter a monster, and attack and defeat it.
+You can receive items as 'treasure' after defeating a monster, and view your items in an Inventory screen.

 Next steps would include:
 * increased test coverage, streamline test runner (it currently writes built assets to disk when compiling the tests, which is unnecessary)
 * additional assets, such as varied wall textures, doors, monsters, etc.
-* support for player character info screen (stats, inventory, etc.)
+* support for player character info screen (stats, etc.)
 * proper combat
+* item use
+* magic use
 * soundtrack and sound effects

 ## Play online!